sarangan16/sarangan16/README.md

 SaaS platforms, ERP systems.
 I care about clean code and interfaces that actually make sense to use.

-Currently building Zlockd, a WhatsApp booking SaaS for salons.
-Registered business in Germany, live in Düsseldorf.
+Currently building Zlockd, a WhatsApp booking SaaS for salons or any kind of Appoinment bookings. www.zlockd.com Registered business in Germany, live in Düsseldorf.

 Stack I work with: React, Next.js, TypeScript, TailwindCSS, Node.js, PostgreSQL